Define your own DLP templates and information types

 Create your own DLP policy template, a custom XML file.
 To learn more, see Developing DLP policy template files.

 Import your custom template.
-To learn more, see Import a DLP policy from a file.
+To learn more, see Import a custom DLP policy template from a file.

 Create a DLP Policy based on your custom template.
 To learn more, see Create a DLP policy from a template.

 Update your custom template by repeating steps 1 and 2.

 Remove your custom template.
 To learn more, see Remove-DlpPolicyTemplate.

 For more information about the XML schema definition and concepts related to developing your own templates, see Developing DLP policy template files.